sborquez/tasks/README.md

    ```

    This command will set up the necessary resources in GCP:
-   * Enable neccessary APIs
+   * Enable necessary APIs
-   * Service Account and IAM permissions for API server and workflows tasks
+   * Service Account and IAM permissions for API server and tasks
    * Firestore database
-   * Bucket for storing workflow results and models weights
+   * Bucket for storing workflow results and model weights

 2. Deploy the API server: